pinpie/pinpie/docs/config.md

 It's highly recommended to read more about static files tags in [static readme](static.md).

+### template function
+This function will be called when template have to be applied.
+Read more in [template readme](template.md#external-template-engines).

 ## Other settings

 ### Custom configuration
 You can store any other settings in ```$conf``` array, if you want.
 It will be available globally in ```CFG::$conf```.